39 Best Seaside towns in the UK to visit

 My favourite activity in Dovercourt, however, was kayaking.
 Nomad Sea Kayaking organises eco-seal colony kayak trips.
 We covered 13 km by kayak, which took about 5 hours with a short snack break.
 We were absolutely knackered by the end, as we had challenging conditions.
 But we had a lot of fun and it was an unforgettable experience.
 Kayaking is not difficult and it’s a great way to explore areas you may not see from land, here’s a link that will teach you more about what is the best kayak for beginners.

 We saw seals in their natural habitat.
 Our guide told us how to behave around the seals, so we won’t disrupt them.
 We had to be quiet and not approach them.
 The seals were very curious.
 I loved how they popped their head out of the water and stared at us.
 A truly unique experience for any nature and wildlife lover!
 Contributed by Eniko from TravelHackerGirl

 Scarborough is a popular seaside town on the North Yorkshire coastline.
 It is set on a hill with the main town and shops at the top of the hill and everything you expect from a seaside resort down on the lower level.
 It is a very picturesque town and every visit can bring something new to see or do.
 It is hard to run out of things to do in Scarborough.

-Whether you’re looking to relax by the beach or looking for sport or water activities- Bournemouth have all of that to offer; Visitors can rent a beach hut and spend the day chilling at the beautiful sandy beach.
-Alternatively, there is also opportunities to hike such as at the Hengistbury Head to enjoy panoramic views.
+Whether you’re looking to relax by the beach or looking for sport or water activities- Bournemouth has all of that to offer; Visitors can rent a beach hut and spend the day chilling at the beautiful sandy beach.
+Alternatively, there are also opportunities to hike such as at the Hengistbury Head to enjoy panoramic views.

 Hove is far more than Brighton’s other half.
 In fact, when it comes to the salty air of the seaside and a spot to pop down your deck chair, I’d say Hove had the most to offer.